valterkraemer/svelte-preprocess-style-child-component/README.md

 ## Issues?

-I'm sure there are!
-Please submit an issue!
+I'm sure there are some!
+Please submit an issue if it doesn't work as expected!